OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-18.md

 ## Revelation 18:5

 > for her sins have piled up to the heavens,
-> and God has taken note of her wrongdoings.
+> and God has remembered her iniquity.

 ## Revelation 18:6